 This new content is available at www.minded.org.uk/families

-Papyrus run a national helpline, HOPELineUK, including text and email services, staffed by a team of mental health professionals who provide practical help and advice to vulnerable young people (under 35 years) and to those concerned about any young person who may be at risk of suicide.
+Papyrus runs a national helpline, HOPELineUK, including text and email services, staffed by a team of mental health professionals who provide practical help and advice to vulnerable young people (under 35 years) and to those concerned about any young person who may be at risk of suicide.

-Rise Above helps 11-16 year olds build emotional resilience by equipping them with knowledge and skills to deal with pressures they may face.
+Rise Above helps 11-16-year-olds build emotional resilience by equipping them with knowledge and skills to deal with pressures they may face.
 It also provides an online platform through which young people can converse with peers alongside professional support.

 This website has large amounts of information on a range of conditions, useful for Parents, young people and professionals to gain a better understanding and get ideas to help manage difficult thoughts and feelings and experiences.

 Speak out Stay safe is a service that uses specially trained volunteers to talk to primary school children about abuse.
 Speak out Stay safe is delivered by specially trained NSPCC staff and volunteers.
-It consists of an assembly presentation for children aged 4-11 followed by a one hour classroom workshop for children in years 5/6.
+It consists of an assembly presentation for children aged 4-11 followed by a one-hour classroom workshop for children in years 5/6.
 The aim is to give them the skills to protect themselves and know where to go for help.